Cognism | Blog | Connect

 Every goal must support your current sales strategy and business goals.

-Suppose your company has only ever sold on LinkedIn, and now you want to expand to Facebook.
 In that case, you shouldn’t aim to achieve the same monthly sales goals, whether it’s opportunities entering the pipeline or revenue generated from closed-won deals.

 Time-bound

 Each sales goal and objective needs an expected end date.
-This ensures your team works toward larger goals and growth - not just a single milestone.
+This ensures your team works toward larger goals and growth, not just a single milestone.

 Aim to set yearly, monthly and quarterly goals that align with each other.

-How to set realistic sales goals in five steps
+How do you set realistic sales goals?

 Setting team sales goals comes with one rule: